EOSIO/spec-repo/eep-draft_enhanced_token.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current EOSIO platforms.-->

-Consider having accounts opt-in to receiving notifications to save resources
+Consider having accounts opt-in to receiving notifications to save resources.
+Could cause problems for wallets and block explorers.

 Reserve variant additions

 Reserve binary_extensions of actions and signals

+eep value of 0 to support app-specific

+require rejection of unknown actions (new cdt feature)

 ```c++
 using account = variant<name, subaccount>;